5 Benefits of Home Monitoring SystemsAugust 26, 2021

 5. Home Monitoring Systems Could Provide Insurance Premium Discounts

-Some insurance companies will give a premium discount if you have a home monitoring system in your dwelling.
+Some insurance companies will give a premium discount if you have a home monitoring system in your dwelling, which is why home updates like this are one of the times when you should review your homeowners’ insurance.
 This discount is certainly welcome, but in most cases is not that substantial that it will pay for a system in one or two years.

 The best you may be able to realize would be 3 to 5 percent savings.
 For example, on a $1000 premium, you would save $30 to $50 per year.
 It would help offset the monitoring subscription.